olgamurashova/Big-Data-Fundamentals-with-PySpark/README.md

 ### Overview:

-The repository contains information about PySpark syntax used for sturctured data processing,
+The repository contains information about PySpark syntax used for structured data processing.